syz51/golang-server-template/README.md

 # Go Server Template

-A production-ready Go server template using Echo, Viper, and Validator v10, following Go best practices for project layout.
+An opinionated production-ready Go server template using Echo, Viper, and Validator v10, following Go best practices for project layout.

 ## 📋 Table of Contents